 On the other hand, we have the protestant evangelical churches pumping out a corrupted Christian message that says that one who “believes” – who has faith — that Christ exists gets to be saved to eternal life by Him. (“You believe that God is one; you do well.
 Even the demons believe—and shudder!”
 James 2:19)

 If we step back a bit we see that this modern worldview tragically suffers from a self-absorbed immaturity.
-We’re not mature enough to examine our lives and the assumptions we live by and abandon that which act to separate us from God[i].
+We’re not mature enough to examine our lives and the assumptions we live by and abandon those which act to separate us from God[i].
 We’re a bit like a teenager who can’t listen to the wisdom of his elders that challenges his self-image, even if that self-image is built on a myopic fiction.
 The fact is, we’re most comfortable acting childishly – just doing our thing unencumbered by any concern of a deeper reality.

 Our challenge is to see why this is, and how we should proceed to correct it.